Historic House with Gardens Near Universities & Downtown

 Lexington

 Located in Lexington, this holiday home is in the city centre and near theme parks.
-Boxerwood Gardens and Natural Bridge State Park reflect the area's natural beauty and area attractions include Virginia Safari Park and Stonewall Jackson Grave.
+George Washington National Forest and James River reflect the area's natural beauty and area attractions include Virginia Safari Park and Stonewall Jackson Grave.
 Looking to enjoy an event or a game while in town?
 See what's happening at Alumni Memorial Field or Cameron Hall.
-Make sure you get close to the area's animals with activities such as game walks and birdwatching.
+Kayaking and power boating offer great chances to get out on the surrounding water, or you can seek out an adventure with hunting and hiking nearby.

 Getting around